- Courses Courses

 A few universities offer post-graduate certificate, bachelor's degree and master's degree programs in equine science or equine business.
 These programs focus more on the business aspect of horse breeding or racetrack management and less on training to be a jockey.

-The U.S. Bureau of Labor Statistics (BLS) reported that athletes and sports competitors, including jockeys, were predicted to see an employment increase of 7% from 2012-2022, which was faster than average.
-As of May 2014, athletes and sports competitors make a mean annual wage of $78,260.
+The U.S. Bureau of Labor Statistics (BLS) reported that athletes and sports competitors, including jockeys, were predicted to see an employment increase of 6% from 2014-2024, which was as fast as average.
+As of May 2015, athletes and sports competitors make a mean annual wage of $80,490.

 A student with some experience in horseback riding can usually obtain a license for a jockey apprenticeship at age 16, but specific age requirements vary according to state.
 In addition, some states require jockeys to be a certain weight; most trainers seek jockeys who weigh 120 pounds or less and can maintain that weight in a healthy manner.